howerj/libforth/readme.md

 error has been detected that would prevent any recovery or meaningful execution with the current image.

+* -e string
+Evaluate a Forth string passed in as an argument.

 * -t
 After all the files have been read from and any core files have been loaded this will make the Forth interpreter read from [stdin][], the core file will be